petercerno/good-morning/README.md

 There are two classes in `good_morning`:

 - `KeyRatiosDownloader` - Used to download key ratios.
-Key ratios have the same structure across all Morningstar tickers.
+Key ratios share the same structure across all Morningstar tickers.
 - `FinancialsDownloader` - Used to download financials (i.e. income statement, balance sheet, cash flow).
 Financials may differ in structure across the Morningstar tickers.

 LICENSE